Evans Data Corporation

-Evans Data Corporation, also known as Evans Data or EDC, is a notable Santa Cruz, California based market research firm that specializes in software development.
+Evans Data Corporation, also known as Evans Data or EDC, is a Santa Cruz, California based market research firm that specializes in software development.
 It produces multi-client and custom research, including strategic surveys targeting cloud computing, mobile computing, developer relations and developer marketing in Asia Pacific, Europe, the Middle East, Africa, and North America.
 Its other products and services include DevMetric, a user review site launched in 2012, and Evans Data's annual Developer Relations Conference, held each spring.

 History

 Founded in 1998 by Janel Garvin, Evans Data Corporation provides market research, market intelligence, and strategic planning in the software development industry.
 It is now recognized as the industry leader in market intelligence focused on all areas of development from software to hardware to mobility.

-Since many manufacturers and vendors desire to keep a finger on the pulse of the development community, Evans Data surveys software developers with the intent of understanding a highly focused, highly technical and very influential segment of the software industry.
+Since many manufacturers and vendors desire to keep a finger on the pulse of the development community, Evans Data surveys software developers with the intent of understanding a technical segment of the software industry.
 Citing "the nature of development and the quickly changing technologies that form their world," Evans Data Corporation specializes in conducting market research in the IT and development community.
-Due to this, they are experts in analyzing technology trends and attitudes.
+Due to this, the company analyzes technology trends and attitudes.